-The North Coast region stretching towards the Queensland border is an area of outstanding natural beauty where laidback Aussie surf culture and Australia's natural lifestyle is waiting to be discovered.
+The North Coast region is an area of outstanding natural beauty where laidback Aussie surf culture and Australia's natural lifestyle is waiting to be discovered.
 The world-famous Byron Bay and any number of cosy coastal communities should be on any itinerary.

-Top itineraries in New South Wales: Sydney, the Hunter Valley & Blue Mountains
+Top itineraries in New South Wales: Sydney, the Hunter Valley & the Blue Mountains

-Be charmed by Sydney before discovering the stunning beaches, coastal towns and lush hinterland of Australia’s East Coast as you wind your way north.
+Be charmed by Sydney before discovering the stunning beaches, coastal towns and lush hinterland of New South Wales' East Coast as you wind your way north.

-Top places to stay in New South Wales: Sydney, the Hunter Valley & Blue Mountains
+Top places to stay in New South Wales: Sydney, the Hunter Valley & the Blue Mountains

 Shangri-La, Sydney offers fine facilities and finer dining set back from Sydney harbour.
 Its location gives it superb access to both the waterfront and the city centre.

-The Nelson is a modern, intimate hotel that gives guests the perfect opportunity to experience coastal Australia and its stunning waters and landscape.
+The Nelson is a modern, intimate hotel that gives guests the perfect opportunity to experience coastal New South Wales and its stunning beaches and landscape.

 Ovolo 1888 is one of Sydney’s most unique hotels.
 The modern rooms are stylishly decorated in bold colours that belie the hotel’s friendly, boutique atmosphere.

-Where to go in New South Wales: Sydney, the Hunter Valley & Blue Mountains
+Where to go in New South Wales: Sydney, the Hunter Valley & the Blue Mountains

-When to go to New South Wales: Sydney, the Hunter Valley & Blue Mountains
+When to go to New South Wales: Sydney, the Hunter Valley & the Blue Mountains

 Fine weather year-round makes New South Wales an excellent place to visit whatever the season.
 Autumn, from March to May, is a time of fine days and mild nights.
 Sydney averages a pleasant 25ºc during summer, from December to February, and though there’s a chance of rain between September and November, it usually clears quickly.

-New South Wales: Sydney, the Hunter Valley & Blue Mountains articles
+New South Wales: Sydney, the Hunter Valley & the Blue Mountains articles

-Meet our New South Wales: Sydney, the Hunter Valley & Blue Mountains experts
+Meet our New South Wales: Sydney, the Hunter Valley & the Blue Mountains experts

 Speak to a tailor-made specialist on 020 7590 0634Meet the team